On the string topology of symmetric spaces of higher rank

 be the corresponding geodesic in $M$.
 Define times $0 = t_0 < t_1<t_2 < \ldots $ inductively by setting $t_0 = 0$ and

 for $i\geq 1$.
 Of course, it is also possible that $\sigma$ meets an intersection of several hyperplanes at a time $t_i$, $i\in \NN$.
-The following Proposition states that the singular planes encode the conjugate points in the symmetric space $M$. \begin{prop}[\cite{helgason:78}, Proposition VII.3.1] Let $\sigma_H$ and $\gamma_H$ be defined as above and consider the set $C=\{t_i\}_{i\in \NN}$.
-The point $\gamma(t)$ is conjugate to $o$ along $\gamma$ if and only if $t\in C$. \end{prop} We refer to Figure \ref{FigureRootSystem} for a sketch of the singular planes of a symmetric space of rank $2$.
-A priori Proposition \ref{prop_conjugate_points} is only a statement about the geodesics in $M$ which start at $o$ and which lie in the maximal torus $T$.
-However, the following proposition shows that every geodesic $\gamma\colon[0,\infty)\to M$ is isometric to one of the form $\gamma_H$ as above.
-Note that the action of $G$ on the symmetric space $M$ induces an action on the free loop space $\Phi\colon G\times \Lambda M\to \Lambda M$ given by
+The following proposition states that the singular planes encode the conjugate points in the symmetric space $M$. \begin{prop}[\cite{helgason:78}, Proposition VII.3.1] Let $\gamma_H$ be defined as above and consider the set $C=\{t_i\}_{i\in \NN}$.
+The point $\gamma_H(t)$ is conjugate to $o$ along $\gamma_H$ if and only if $t\in C$. \end{prop} We refer to Figure \ref{FigureRootSystem} for a sketch of the singular planes of a symmetric space of rank $2$.
+A priori Proposition \ref{prop_conjugate_points} is only a statement about the geodesics in $M$ that start at $p$ and that lie in the maximal torus $T$.
+However, the following lemma shows that every geodesic $\gamma\colon[0,\infty)\to M$ is of the form $\gamma_H$ as above up to a global isometry.
+Note that the action of $G$ on the symmetric space $M$ induces an action $\Phi\colon G\times \Lambda M\to \Lambda M$ on the free loop space given by